o2r-project/api/docs/evaluation/load_test.md

 o2r Reproducibility Service Load Testing
 ========================================

-In order to evaluate the performance of the o2r reproducibility service we conduct a suite of load tests for expected usage scenarios: an **ERC creation scenario**, an **ERC examination scenario**, and a **combined scenario**.
-The data collected during these load tests allows operators of the reproducibility service to estimate required infrastructure and helps developers to improve the performance.
-Each section of the document contains the functions required to test the o2r service both in a `local` implementation and in the `remote` [o2r.uni-muenster.de](o2r.uni-muenster.de) implementation.
+In order to evaluate the performance of the o2r reproducibility service, we conduct a suite of load tests for expected usage scenarios: an **ERC creation scenario**, an **ERC examination scenario**, and a **combined scenario**.
+The data collected during these load tests allows operators of the reproducibility service to estimate the required infrastructure and helps developers to improve the performance.
+Each section of the document contains the functions required to test the o2r service both in `local` implementation and in the `remote` [o2r.uni-muenster.de](o2r.uni-muenster.de) implementation.

 The ERC creation scenario assumes that a number of authors across all